 “Just as you would when optimizing a Web page for search engines, when you write your Twitter bio think about your desired spheres and include words and phrases about them.
 A touch of personality is helpful, too.”
 Convince & Convert

 Your photo, header, and bio should be complete before you start following people.
 As a bonus, I also look to see if you’ve created lists.

 More about your bio here:

 Here’s Carol Stephen’s Twitter profile.
 She’s got a very healthy setup and has been a user since 2009.

 - She has a header photo that is relevant.
 It’s the baseball diamond for the SF Giants.
 She’s in the Bay Area.

 - Her photo is recognizable even on mobile.
 At least half of Twitter users are on mobile and there your Twitter avatar is about 1 cm squared.
 That’s pretty small.

 - Her bio makes sense.
 It tells you something about her hobbies and her business.
 (She is a gym mouse and a conscious soul.)
 But also, she blogs for startups (what she does).
-Bonus points for her Pinterest Link and Twitter Chat info.
+Bonus points for her Amazon Author Page and Twitter Chat info.